 With any new innovation that starts to gain traction, you’re going to see a general excitement appear around it as people start to pile on board, or see the buzz being generated by others and decide that they too want to get in on the action.
 This process was codified by Gartner with its hype cycle, which (while controversial) is a decent approximation of what happens with technologies that are eventually found to be valuable.

 And developers pounced on it.
-The idea of a schema-less database that magically scaled to meet any challenge was quite alluring.
+The idea of a schema-less database that used json-like documents, could run across multiple servers easily, and magically scaled to meet any challenge was quite alluring.
 Around 2014 or so, it seemed like everywhere you looked someone was implementing MongoDB in a place where just a year earlier a relational database like MySQL, Postgres, or SQL Server would have been used.
 When asked why Mongo was being used there were responses ranging from the banal “it’s web scale” to the more thoughtful “my data is very loosely structured and fits well into a schema-less database”.

-Strict Schema – With a relational database, if you had dynamically shaped data you were forced to either create a bunch of random “miscellaneous” data columns, shove data in as a blob of data, or use an EAV setup… all of which had significant downsides.
+Strict Schema – With a relational database, if your data model was dynamically shaped you were forced to either create a bunch of random “miscellaneous” data columns, shove data in as a blob of data, or use an EAV setup… all of which had significant downsides.

-Difficult Scalability – With a relational database, if your data was so large that you couldn’t fit it easily into one server MongoDB had built in mechanisms for allowing you to scale that data across multiple machines.
+Difficult Scalability – With a relational database, if your data was so large that you couldn’t fit it easily into one server MongoDB had built in mechanisms like replica sets for allowing you to scale that data across multiple machines.